Calendar billing

 - Changing the business entity on a subscription is not available for immediate subscription changes

-- Calendar billing and renewal alignment are not supported on annual plans with a 1-year billing period.
-They are supported if a 1-year plan has its billing period broken into 12 months
+- Calendar billing and renewal alignment are not supported on annual plans with a one-year billing period.
+They are supported if a one-year plan has its billing period broken into 12 months

 - Subscription-level entity assignment is not available for purchase calls made through Recurly Checkout